 With Profits is a type of pooled arrangement that invests in companies, both in the UK and overseas, government stocks, property, and other types of assets.
 Instead of receiving direct investment returns, for example dividends, rents, interest and capital appreciation, With Profits planholders receive bonuses.

-Two types of bonuses may be paid: a regular bonus and a final bonus.
+Two types of bonuses may be paid: an annual bonus and a final bonus.
 The type of contract held will determine how bonuses are paid.
-For example, for our Crest contracts the regular bonus is included in the unit price which is calculated daily.
-The rate of regular bonus included in the unit price is decided from time to time by the Directors after receiving actuarial advice and making an allowance for expenses.
+For example, for our Crest contracts the annual bonus is included in the unit price which is calculated daily.
+The rate of annual bonus included in the unit price is decided from time to time by the Directors after receiving actuarial advice and making an allowance for expenses.
 This means that in periods where direct investment returns fall in value, we are still able to allocate a bonus to planholders.
 This also works the opposite way, with planholders being unlikely to receive the same percentage of investment returns over a good period.

 For the unitised With Profit funds available to our Talisman, Retirement Solutions and individual range of contracts, the unit price stays constant and bonus units are declared at least yearly.
 In addition a final bonus may be payable on retirement, death, transfer or a switch to other funds for all of the fund ranges.